Murder of Michael Briggs: Trial and appeals

 The Concord Monitor reports, "Presently, Addison is appealing his conviction on habeus [sic] corpus grounds.
 Progress on that petition, launched in 2016, has ground to a near halt in Merrimack County Superior Court amid a flurry of mostly-sealed petitions over the years.
-But its existence has stopped a key catalyst: the one-year countdown clock between the end of Addison’s appeals and the possibility of an execution."
+But its existence has stopped a key catalyst: the one-year countdown clock between the end of Addison's appeals and the possibility of an execution."

+Petition Seeking Exercise of Original Jurisdiction:

+On September 15, 2025, the state Supreme Court agreed to hear an appeal of the death sentence in the Briggs murder.
+The case is docketed as 2025-0273.
+In support of the petition, the American Civil Liberties Union of New Hampshire filed an Amicus brief with the NH Supreme Court asking that the death sentence be vacated: "A finding that Mr. Addison’s death sentence is excessive is supported by the New Hampshire Legislature’s repeal of the death penalty, the actions of other states post-repeal, and consideration of the racial aspects of this case making it particularly vulnerable to an unfair and disproportionate death sentence.
+For these reasons, Amici ask that this Court vacate Mr. Addison’s death sentence as excessive."
+New Hampshire hasn’t executed anyone since 1939.
+If granted, Addison would serve a life sentence without possibility of parole for the murder of the police officer.
+The State's answer brief is due December 1, 2025.

 Aftermath

 Charities for Briggs family

 The Manchester Police Patrolman's Association set up a charity fund for the Briggs family after the shooting.
 A charity set up in the Portsmouth Police Department raised more than $13,000 (2006 USD), while residents of Portsmouth raised over $1,000 (2006 USD).
 The Manchester Monarchs ice hockey team, in partnership with WGIR AM and FM radio, raised more than $55,000 (2006 US$) through auctions.

 The Massachusetts College of Pharmacy and Health president gave the mayor of Manchester a $5,000 (2006 USD) check during a ceremony.
 The organization also set up a scholarship for the children of Michael Briggs, which covers the tuition at the college in Manchester.

 The only report of a charity scam was from Boston; two men were arrested.
 Police reports indicated that the men took advantage of Officer Briggs' murder by going around and asking for money for the Briggs family.
 About 62 people were reported being scammed by the perpetrators.
 Both men were charged with running the scam and impersonating police officers.
 Both men were held on $10,000 (2006 USD) bail.